Menu

 11 Jun Three Ways to Propagate Sugarcane

 Title image above is copyright © Kristi Ellinopoullos First published 11th June 2025 Introduction to the Structure of Sugarcane Sugarcane is super easy to propagate — possibly the hardest part is deciding which of the three different ways suits you best!
-(There is a fourth way not covered here, an..
+(There is a fourth way not covered here, a..

 01 Jun Yacón (Peruvian Ground Apple)

-kristi 0 53
+kristi 0 885

 Title image above is copyright © Kristi Ellinopoullos First published 1st June 2025 Botanical Bits Botanical name: Smallanthus sonchifolius Family: Asteraceae (the aster, daisy, composite, or sunflower family: includes daisies, sunflowers, Curio sp. succulents) Growth: Herbaceous (no woody stems) ..